jvallera/Digital-Civic-Underground/README.md

 #### About Digital Civic Underground

 Digital Civic Underground draws attention to the digital divide that impacts many diverse communities in and around Burlington, Vermont.
-We aim to identify ways to increase digital inclusion locally and leverage the uniqueness (large New American population, Universities, many existing services, growing retirement community) of the area.
+We aim to identify ways to increase digital inclusion locally and leverage the uniqueness of the area.

 ---